TimoLischke/ML_WineQuality/README.md

 Check data structure
 Check for null values and duplicates
+Exporatory Data Analyses using plot histograms of numerical data
+Normalization: MinMax Standardization
+Correlation analyis of feature to target
-Exporatory Data Analyses using plot histograms of numerical data Create a KNN Model with 80% training values and 20% test values Calculate accuracy
+Dropping 5 of the 11 feature columns due to high inter-feature correlation or low target correlation Create a KNN Classification Model with 80% training values and 20% test values Prediction of Wine Quality using non-normalized, normalized and selected normalized input features Calculate accuracy for non-normalized, normalized and selected normalized input features